xietao0221/LeetCode/README.md

 - if it si ): do as many calculations as possible until the previous sign is ( and pop out (
 - finally, pop out two stacks and do the rest of calculation, and then pop out the last num which is the result

+Recursive DP: (95, 241)

+- create a new ‘res’ each round
+- for each i from 0 to n, divide the whole array into two part, each part is the result of recursive call, and use permutation to combine them together.

+TreeSet: (220, 363)
+(220) use tree set to save up to k elements, and use floor()/celing() to check if the tree set has an element whose difference between this one is up to t. floor() is the greatest number less than or equals to the given one; ceiling() is the smallest number greater than or equals to the given one.
+(363) ceiling is the least number which is greater than or equals to (currSum - k), so ceiling >= currSum - k  ==>  currSum - ceiling <= k

+Subarray and Subsequence: (209, 354, 300)
+(209) use Kadane Algorithm => O(n)
+(354, 300) use Russian Doll/ LIS => O(n^2) or O(nlogn) using binary search

 - Subarray, Substring(contiguous array), Subsequence(could delete some characters)
 - use hash map or hash set to save Point Class: (1) override equals() and hashcode() methods in Point Class (2) define MyPoint Class to composite Point Class and define equals() and hashcode() (3) inheritate Point using ‘class MyPoint extends Point {}’ and define equals() and hashcode()
+- TreeMap: lastKey() -> get the highest key value
+- PriorityQueue: the default is min heap, queue.peek()/poll() is the smallest value; if use PriorityQueue as a sliding window, it always keep the k largest numbers